 Sigi District, based on the Index and Vulnerability Data Information System (Sistem Informasi Data Indeks dan Kerentanan/SIDIK), is an area that is quite vulnerable to the impacts of climate change.
 Based on SIDIK, 66% of the villages are considered to have a moderate vulnerability to climate change.
 Villages located further from the district capital in the Sigi Biromaru sub-district tend to have a higher vulnerability to climate change.
-Figure 1 illustrates the vulnerability at village level - number of rainy days >50 mm/day (extreme) per
+Figure 1 illustrates the vulnerability at village level -

 Figure 1.
-Vulnerability to climate change map of Sigi District in 2018 (Source: SIDIK2).
+Vulnerability to climate change map of Sigi District in 2018 (Source: SIDIK).

-According to the head of Sigi Disaster Management Agency, almost all area of Sigi District isvulnerable to disaster, mainly flood and landslide3.
-Based on the result of the rainfall analysis ini the past 37 years, there is an increasing trend in the Figure 1, Vulnerability to climate change map of 4.
+According to the head of Sigi Disaster Management Agency, almost all area of Sigi District isvulnerable to disaster, mainly flood and landslide.
+Based on the result of the rainfall analysis ini the past 37 years, there is an increasing trend in the 4.